lukasmartinelli/hwk/README.md

 ## What does `hwk` do?

-- `hwk` will parse the Haskell statement, generate code and compiles it on the fly into a executable binary that can then later be reused.
+- `hwk` will generate code and execute it under `runhaksell`
 - `hwk` will try to lookup functions in the passed environment variables.
-- `hwk` provides some additional functions that work well with streams
+- `hwk` provides additional functions that help with converting streams

 ## What happens under the Hood?